The Demographic Transition Revisited:

 policy occurs repeatedly.
 The native-born American population

-for child support, and gradual erosion of access to abortion.
+transfer payments for child support, and gradual erosion of access

-The effect is also discernible in the Augustan and later periods
+to abortion.
+The effect is also discernible in the Augustan and

-of the Roman Empire (Abernethy, 1979) and recently in Romania.
+later periods of the Roman Empire (Abernethy, 1979) and recently in

-both contraceptive use and abortion by married women with fewer
+criminalized both contraceptive use and abortion by married women

-than five children, the Population Reference Bureau's 1989
+with fewer than five children, the Population Reference Bureau's

-Data Sheet reports the Romanian crude birth rate as 16 per
+1989 Data Sheet reports the Romanian crude birth rate as 16

-and was hidden by shifting children between villages as necessary
+was hidden by shifting children between villages as necessary to

 A rural population explosion and migration into